mattmagnotta/spotfiy_discover/README.md

 # Usage
 arg1 = 'YOUR SPOTIFY USERNAME'

-arg2 = 'NAME OF THE PLAYLIST'
+arg2 = 'NAME OF THE NEW PLAYLIST'

 Simply clone the repo.
-Then run 'bash discover.sh {arg1} {arg2}'
+Then run 'bash discover.sh {arg1} {arg2}' passing in your username as the first arguement, and the name of the new playlist as the second.